FabricMC/fabric-docs/contributing.md

 To work on the [`ExampleMod`](#develop), you'll need to [have a JDK installed](./players/installing-java/).

-The most common tasks are building the mod and regenerating data files:
+The most common tasks are building the mod, regenerating data files, and testing the mod in-game:

 ::: code-group